playcanvas/developer.playcanvas.com/content/en/user-manual/scripting/hot-reloading.md

 ---
 title: Hot Reloading
 template: usermanual-page.tmpl.html
-position: 8
+position: 6
 ---

-When you are iterating on a complex project it is frustrating to have to do a full page refresh every time you make a change to a script.
+When you are iterating on a complex project it can be frustrating to have to do a full page refresh every time you make a change to a script.
 Especially if it takes you a long time to get to the point where you are testing your code.
 That is where hot-swapping of code comes in.

 ## How to use hot-swapping